webiny/webiny-js/packages/webiny-client-ui-material/src/Icon/README.md

 # Icon

-Use Icon component to display a icon of choices, once the handler is triggered.
+Use `Icon` component to display an icon.

 ## Import
 ```js